peymanshahmarimikaeeldarehsi/favorite-word/project-planning/development-strategy.md

 ## 1. Initialize Application

-> already provided
-> modified by Tahmina
+> already provided and modified by Tahmina

 As a user I want to open the web page so that I can use it